|

 Copyright: 1937

+Published in Detective Comics #9, November, 1937, 4 pages.
 Two days prior to this adventure, the Chief sent Agent R-42 to 'purloin some important dispatches from the Talvanian embassy'.
 That agent has not been heard from since and Bart Regan and Sally Norris are ordered to investigate and assist if needed.
 Norris disobeys Regan and ends up saving his life.
+Click here to read the story.

-6 'To Sink the Atlantis' 'To Sink the Atlantis'
+'To Sink the Atlantis'

 Published by DC Comics